 • Domain names

-• IP addresses
+• IP addresses or

 • Autonomous System Numbers (ASNs)

 as well as other related articles.
 For this reason, the Whois alternative provides the basis for sending queries to the various domain registries.
-This includes providing your database with, for example, contact details for the domain owners, contact details for any administrative contacts (Admin C), or even the address of the name server being used, including that of the administrator.
+This includes providing your database with, for example, contact details for the domain owners, contact details for any admins (Admin C), or even the address of the name server being used, including that of the administrator.

 Why was RDAP developed?